 Modifications Due to Income Changes

-Modifications Due To A Move
+Modifications Due to a Move

-Parents in either divorce or paternity cases can also petition to modify the time-sharing provisions of the final judgments when moving farther or closer to the other parent.
-Here, the burden of proof is even more difficult.
+Parents in either divorce or paternity cases can also petition to modify the custody time-sharing provisions of the final judgments when moving farther or closer to the other parent.
+Here, the burden of proof is more difficult.
 The moving party must demonstrate, not only that a post judgment substantial change in circumstances has occurred, but also that their desired new parenting plan is in the child’s best interests.

-While parenting plan or time sharing modifications can occasionally be obtained, parents often underestimate the difficulty in changing court-ordered parenting plans.
+While parenting plan or time sharing modifications of the final judgment can occasionally be obtained, parents often underestimate their degree of difficulty.
 Isolated parenting conflicts rarely justify tweaking the established parenting plan.
-Courts expect parents to resolve petty conflicts and avoid filing suit at the first sign of disagreement.
+Family courts expect parents to resolve petty conflicts and avoid filing suit at the first sign of disagreement.
 For more information see Post Judgment Parenting Plan Modifications.

 How to Get Help

-At the free consultation I will listen your situation and ask you a few question.
-Then I will explain what I can or cannot do for you in court.
+At the consultation I will listen your situation and ask you a few question.
+Then I will explain what I can or cannot do for you in family court.
 If you have a case that should be litigated, I will then quote you the amount of my retainer fee.
 In almost all cases, the retainer fee is a fixed or flat amount that I you will know about before making a payment or signing a contract, not an hourly rate whose total payment is not predictable.

 AAA Family Law represents clients in all of the county courtrooms of the Orlando metro area.
 We can also represent you in any family law appeal case in the state of Florida.